woheller69/Arity/README.md

 # Arity
 Scientific calculator with complex numbers and graphing of user-defined functions.

-This is an updated fork from
+This is an updated (Android 12, SDK 32) fork from

 https://archive.softwareheritage.org/browse/origin/directory/?origin_url=https://arity-calculator.googlecode.com/hg/